 Once you have your specific list of meal categories, you’re ready to move on.

 Step 2: See What’s in Your Pantry

-The next step is to look at your fridge and pantry and see what kind of foods you have already.
+This next step is CRUCIAL to making your meals for as cheap as possible; you need to look at your fridge and pantry and see what kind of foods you have already.

-By choosing recipes that use foods you already have, you’ll save money and reduce food waste.
+By choosing recipes that use foods you already have, you’ll save a lot of money and reduce food waste.

 To make the best use of things you have, write a list of the foods in your fridge and cupboards so that you can reference the list when you move on to recipe planning.

 Step 3: Brainstorm Recipes

 After listing all of your meals and foods in your pantry, it’s time to start brainstorming recipes.
 For every meal, you need to find a recipe that fits your menu categories by searching online or looking in your cookbooks.

 To help you plan recipes around foods you already have, you can plug those ingredients into a website like supercook.com to find out what you could make.